endurantgames/cosmiclegends/src/classes/dynamo.md

     harm from energy blasts, you can fire off a blast of energy that intercepts and blocks it.
-    You can spend points of Might instead of points from the Teamwork Pool to avoid energy-themed effects.
+    You can spend points of Might instead of points from the Teamwork Pool to counter energy-themed effects.

 Wide Angle